-Crotched Mountain's residential treatment model, called Cedar's Point, is designed to meet the specific health, treatment, and educational needs of youth with severe emotional and behavioral problems.
-With nearly 60 years of history in serving these populations in our school, hospital and residences, this model provides a safe, structured, and caring residential environment where children receive expert medical care, psychological care, therapeutic treatments, education and vocational development.
-Our focus is on successful reunification with family, permanency of relationships and reintegration into the community.
+Crotched Mountain's educational and residential, is designed to meet the specific health, treatment and educational needs of youth with severe emotional and behavioral problems.
+Our model provides a safe, structured and caring environment where students receive expert medical care, psychological care, therapeutic treatments, education and vocational development.
+Our focus is on successful reunification with family, permanency of relationships and reintegration into public schools and the community.

 Populations and Diagnoses Served